freegoleet/Taipei-Dash/README.md

 * Traffic lights and crosswalks.
 * Pathfinding works separately both for Pedestrians and Cars.
 * Cars can utilize a smooth turn curve.
+* Save System that saves level data to Json.
+  * Load System that loads the level data and sets up the level in the editor.

+### Scripts ###
+All Relevant scripts can be found under #### Assets > Scripts #### .
+Naming conventions may be inconsistent since they have been improved and changed with time.